Hull–Scarborough line: History (1846–present)

 The line itself was not listed for closure in the Beeching report but several stations had too little passenger activity to be viable, whilst the larger stations had large amounts of freight and passenger traffic.
 By 1966 passenger figures had fallen after the connecting lines had closed, and the line was examined for closure; the line was losing £150,000 per year on revenues of £200,000.
 Partial singling and de-manning were suggested, including the installation of automatic level crossings.
 The Transport Act 1968 allowed subsidies for railways in case of a social need, and the line was found to fit this case.
-By 1969 the subsidy required had risen to over £600,000 pa – the decision was made to keep the line open, though a number of poorly utilised stations were to be closed.
+By 1969 the subsidy required had risen to over £600,000 per year – the decision was made to keep the line open, though a number of poorly utilised stations were to be closed.
 Lowthorpe station, Burton Agnes station, Carnaby station, Flamborough railway station (before 1884 "Marton"), and Speeton railway stations closed to passengers in 1970.

 The Bridlington–Hunmanby section was singled in 1973.
 Conversion of level crossings to unstaffed 'Automatic Open' type was under way in the 1980s, but was halted by the Lockington rail crash.
 Subsequently, following a report into level crossing safety in 1987 the policy changed to replacement with 'Automatic Half Barrier' type.
 At the main stations goods traffic had been in decline since the 1930s, with closures in the second half of the 20th century; Bridlington's coal supplied gasworks closed in 1968, its coal depots c.
 1976, and the remainder of goods services in the early 1980s; goods trains to Beverley and Driffield ended in 1985.
 Additionally Filey Holiday Camp station and the associated spur closed in 1977.
 The Filey–Seamer section was singled in 1983.